sokmontrey/dynamical-js/README.md

-A JavaScript graphic and physic engine working with basic vertex based geometry.
+A basic vertex based geometry Physics engine written in JavaScript.